davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Saw Hoodoo Gurus and Tom Cochrane at UT.

-Took my last Greyhound bus--theere was one open seat and the guy sitting next to it told me he'd kill me if I sat there.
+Took my last Greyhound bus--there was one open seat and the guy sitting next to it told me he'd kill me if I sat there.

 Returned a very overdue VHS tape (_Beyond The Valley Of The Dolls_) only to have the video store close the next day.